Ronggui Subdistrict: Economy

-Since Chinese economic reform began in 1978, the people of Shunde were given control over their situation.
+Since the reform and opening up began in 1978, the people of Shunde were given control over their situation.
 This has allowed Ronggui, once a traditional agricultural county, to gradually develop into a modern industrial town.
 By 2012, the Ronggui GDP had reached 38.66 billion yuan.
 Its industrial and commercial tax revenue reached 5.186 billion and the balance of savings deposits of Ronggui's residents had reached 29.035 billion.
 Many industrial companies were founded in Ronggui, such as Rongsheng (容声), Hisense Kelon (海信科龙), Wanjiale (万家乐), Galanz (格兰仕) and Wanhe (万和).

 Ronggui is home to the Charming Innovation Center (CIC).
 CIC boasts modern business and leisure facilities based in the Xingfucun community.